- Published: April 13, 2013

 5:45pm The brewery is a family affair with both the members of Wolter and Cornett clans helping out.
 A second shift of family members is due soon.
 Lisa’s mom and I spend a few minutes waiting for them and marveling at the day’s events.
 The community response has been constant and tremendous.
 Lisa’s niece arrives—a good foot taller than when I last saw her—and is immediately tasked with filling the pretzel bowls.

-5:27pm The line is out the door.
+5:27pm The line is out the door again.
 We’ve tapped out two varieties of beers: a saison and a belgium pale ale.
 Seven kegs are still pouring, and there is at least one more brown ale to tap.

 5:10pm A television crew is now interviewing owner Nate Cornett among the tanks in the brewery.
 Hey, the opening may make the 6pm news.
 Wonderful!
-The brewery is generating a buzz in the larger community.
-It has been great to see the steady, strong support from both local townspeople and the larger Dayton area.
+The brewery is generating a buzz.
+I’ve been gratified to see the steady, strong support of both local townspeople and the larger Dayton area.

 5:00pm The taproom is now out of Captain Stardust Saison.
 The brew proved very popular and left with several customers in the brewery’s 1.89 liter growlers.
 The lead brewer has just announced that the Hefeweizen is on tap!

-4:40pm A Channel 7 camera has just arrived.
-I came in from the parking lot a while ago, and the media truck must have snuck in after that.
-Among the cars in the lot—yes, sir, that’s a sea of cars out there—I was surprised to find a bus marked with the Cincinnati Bengals logos.
+4:40pm A Channel 7 camera crew has just arrived.
+The media truck joins the many cars in the lot—yes, sir, that’s a sea of cars out there—and I am surprised to find a bus marked with the Cincinnati Bengals logos.
 I’m assuming their football fans—or rather fans of football and beer.

 4:05pm I get outside for a bit and talk to the owners of the food cart Harvest Mobile Cuisine.
 Patrick and Becky Sartin are cooking up burgers, fish tacos, and falafel.
 They are also offering Chicken Tortilla Soup and fresh baked cookies.
-I had the fish tacos, one of my favorite meals.
-I loved these tacos, truely upscale as the Sartins use halibut.
-The slaw rocked and was perfect paired with the brewery’s pale ale.
+I order the fish tacos for lunch, one of my favorite meals.
+I love these tacos, an upscale version as the Sartins use halibut.
+The slaw rocks and pairs perfectly with the brewery’s pale ale.

-The lunch town crowd really enjoyed Harvest’s food and brought it inside to eat at the taproom tables.
+The lunch town crowd is enjoying Harvest’s offerings and bringing their food orders inside to eat at the taproom tables.
 The bar and tables in the taproom may look familiar to long time Yellow Springs residents.
-That’s because the table tops were formally lanes at the Xenia Avenue bowling alley south of town.
-If you look around the room, you may find a few bowling pins from those bygone days.
+That familiarity is because formally the wooden table tops were lanes at the Xenia Avenue bowling alley south of town.
+If you look around the room, you’ll find a few bowling pins from those bygone days.

 3:05pm Tod Tyslan just stopped by and recommended that I check out the parking lot.
 He has never seen it so full.

-3:00pm Lisa has added a little music to the mix.
+3:00pm Lisa brings a little music to the mix.
 Wonderful bass rifts add to the warm atmosphere of the room.
 The transformation from bare concrete garage to welcoming taproom was brilliantly executed.
-One major concern that remained was the noise level once the crowds came but, though the room is full with conversation, Karen Wintrow and I have been able to chatting comfortably—greeting others and comparing notes—for a good piece of the afternoon.
+One major concern that remained was the noise level once the crowds came but, though the room is full with conversation, Karen Wintrow and I have been able to chat comfortably—greeting others and comparing notes—for a good piece of the afternoon.

 2:50pm I get a taste of the Stardust Saison.
 It’s my favorite so far.
-The imagery of the name fits its taste punctuated with a bright burst of citrus.
+The imagery of the name fits its taste: malt punctuated with a bright burst of citrus.

-2:45pm That period of time when the line was short was short lived.
-The line is reaching back to the entrance but the staff is working hard and admirably successful at keeping it moving.
-Lisa and others are greeting people as they come in and bar staff are coming out to the line to record orders so folks don’t have to wait until they reach the bar itself.
-Great planning is evident.
-They expected a strong response from the community and both brewery and community seem to be meeting expectation happily.
+2:45pm That period of time when the line was short proves short lived.
+The line is reaching back to the entrance, but the staff is working hard.
+They are admirably successful at keeping customers moving forward and the beer flowing.
+Lisa and others are greeting people as they come in, and bar staff are coming out to the line to record orders so folks don’t have to wait until they reach the bar itself.
+The brewery’s planning for today’s event is evident.
+They expected a strong response from the community, and both brewery and community seem to be meeting expectation happily.

 2:30pm The lead brewer has just announced that a sixth beer is officially tapped.
 The new arrival Captain Stardust Saison gets whooping applause from the room.

-1:45pm It is packed in the taproom.
-There is overflow into the brewery itself where several folks are leaning on the half wall.
-We are watching Nate work in the brewery filling kegs.
+1:45pm The taproom is packed with people.
+We overflow into the brewery itself where several folks are leaning on the half wall.
+We watch Nate work in the brewery filling kegs.

 1:30pm Flights are taking off quite literally with lots of folks trying four different brews.